 They then moved into position and formed a 7-kilometer-long front, which was only 3-4 kilometers from the Persians.

-The Persians, who had taken up position on the plain, which was ideal ground for their cavalry.
+In comparison, the Persians had taken up position on the plain, which was ideal ground for their cavalry.

 The Persians stood their ground on the other side of Asopas River, hoping that the Greeks would advance onto the open plain.

-The Greeks, meanwhile, entrenched themselves in a rocky region near the hills.
 They knew that to leave the safety of the uneven ground and onto the plateau would certainly mean a defeat for them.

 So, they resolved to stay in the hilly area and wait for the Persians to make the first move.

-The Greeks hoped that they could wait out the Persians, since they were in their homeland, while the Persians had to rely upon long supply trains to feed their men.
+Clearly, the Greeks hoped that they could wait out the Persians, since they were in their homeland, while the Persians had to rely upon long supply trains to feed their men.

-In August, after two days of stand-off when each side clung to its preferred terrain, Mardonius ordered his cavalry to attack the Athenian hoplites, which began the battle.
+By early August, after two days of stand-off when each side clung to its preferred terrain, Mardonius ordered his cavalry to attack the Athenian hoplites, which began the battle.

 The Persian cavalry commander was killed, and the rest of the horsemen withdrew.

-The Greek army then moved north, onto the Pyrgos ridge, to gain a better access to fresh water, yet Mardonius made no move.
+The Greek army then moved north, onto the Pyrgos ridge, to gain better access to fresh water, yet Mardonius made no move.

 Both sides remained in position for another week or so, hesitant to abandon their advantageous positions.